des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 - The community desires an adjustment to the weighting curve

 ### 3. Holding Time Multiplier
 The time multiplier serves as the primary mechanism preventing wallet splitting while allowing legitimate operations.
-It multiplies the ADA holdings component of the voting power formula while enforcing specific rules for wallet creation and splitting:
+It multiplies the base weight per wallet and ADA holdings component of the voting power formula:

 Key characteristics:
 - New wallets start with a time multiplier of 0
 - Time multiplier can be inherited during wallet splits if UTXO lineage is proven
-- Split wallets inheriting time multiplier have base weight set to 0
+- Split wallets receive proportional base weight and inherit time multiplier
-- Makes wallet splitting mathematically unprofitable
+- Maintains equal total voting power across splits

 Core operational rules:
 1. New Wallets